MPL Medial Patella Luxation

 bulldog Bowlegs due to Medial patella luxation

-Deepening of the femoral groove so that your bulldog’s kneecap can seat deeply in its normal position.
+Deepening of the femoral groove so that your bulldog’s kneecap can sit deeply in its normal position.

 Transposing the tibial crest, the bony prominence onto which the tendon of the patella attaches below the knee.
 The tibial crest is moved in the opposite direction of the luxation and reattached to the bone with a pin.
 This will help realign your bulldog’s quadriceps, patella, and tendon.